 Meredith College has approved a new post-baccalaureate certificate program in digital communication.
-Enrollment is open now for Fall 2019.
+Enrollment is open now.

 Digital communication is a growing field encompassing videography, image manipulation, professional writing, social media management, and web design.
 Meredith will be the only Triangle institution offering a digital communication certificate that provides face-to-face instruction.
 The program will emphasize skill development through work with real world clients and hands-on content production opportunities.
 Late afternoon scheduling options and online elective choices will be available.